mbeutel/patton/doc/Reference.md

 ```

 This use of `thread_squad` is rather wasteful, though, because forking and joining threads can be very expensive.
 A thread
-squad maintains a pool of threads that go to sleep after processing a task can be awakened on demand, which is usually more
+squad is meant to be reused; it maintains a pool of threads that go to sleep after processing a task can be awakened on demand,
-efficient than joining them and forking new threads.
+which is usually more efficient than joining them and forking new threads.

 The following example uses a thread squad with pinned threads to concurrently execute `std::println()` statements on every
 core, as opposed to every hardware thread: